 Netflix added another differentiator in 2012: original content.
 Lilyhammer led the charge in 2012, but it was House of Cards and Orange is the New Black, both launched in 2013, that really changed everything.
 Netflix is now seen a heavyweight produced of original series, with a number of Emmys to its name.
 In 2018, Netflix was nominated for 112 Emmys – ending a 17-year run by HBO as the top-nominated network.

 Since 2015’s Beasts of No Nation, Netflix Originals content also includes films.
 Indeed, Netflix has been behind some of the biggest and most highly-acclaimed films in the world in recent years.
-These include Oscar nominees such as Martin Scorsese’s The Irishman, Alfredo Cuaron’s Roma, and Noah Baumbach’s Marriage Story.
-Indeed, Netflix earned more nominations than any other film studio at the 2020 Oscars.
+These include Oscar nominees such as Martin Scorsese’s The Irishman and Noah Baumbach’s Marriage Story, and Oscar winner, Alfredo Cuaron’s Roma.
+Netflix earned more nominations than any other film studio at the 2020 Oscars.

 But in terms of awards, the first Emmy Netflix ever won, in 2012, is perhaps the most illustrative: an Emmy Engineering Award – given to those individuals or organisations that have profoundly changed the way we watch television.
 Netflix, it is fair to say, has profoundly done this.